-6 If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including: Coordination with institutions of higher education, employers, and local partners; and
+6. If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; andIncreased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.

-Increased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.
-The Foundry holds meetings with students, families along with the faculty and staff from their home school that students are suspended from prior to enrollment at The Foundry.
-Upon the completion of their enrollment the same meeting will occur prior to the student re-enrolling at their home school.
+The Foundry holds meetings with students and their families prior to enrollment at The Foundry.
+In some cases Upon the completion of their enrollment the same meeting will occur prior to the student re-enrolling at their home school.
 During these transition meetings, all areas of academic performance, academic needs, behavior and future career and academic plans.
-Students also take multiple career surveys, take part in resume, interview and financial training's.
+Students also take multiple career surveys, learn about writing a resume, job interview skills and financial training.
 During the students period of enrollment they will also meet with dual enrollment and college coordinators.

-7 Describe how the school will support efforts to reduce the overuse of discipline practices that remove students from the classroom, specifically addressing the effects on all subgroups of students.
+7. Describe how the school will support efforts to reduce the overuse of discipline practices that remove students from the classroom, specifically addressing the effects on all subgroups of students.